Shaheen8954/easyshop-hack/README.md

 ### Step 1: Environment Setup

-1. Create a file named `.env.local` in the root directory with the following content:
+1. Copy `.env.local` into `.env` in the root directory with the following content:
 ```env
 # Database Configuration
 MONGODB_URI=mongodb://easyshop-mongodb:27017/easyshop